koinos/koinos-docs/docs/content/quickstart/contract-developer-guide.md

 #### WASI SDK

-Since WASI SDK provides adequate release packages on GitHub, we will simply grab the package for our operating system and extract it to the correct location.
+Because WASI SDK provides adequate release packages on GitHub, we will simply grab the package for our operating system and extract it to the correct location.

 ##### macOS